 Carl Jung’s work has played a significant role in the development of depth psychology and transformational psychotherapy, including hypnotherapy.
-Over time, his work, in addition to that of other well-known psychologists from all over the world, forms the basis for the Wellness Institute’s
+Over time, his work, in addition to that of other well-known psychologists from all over the world, forms the basis for the Wellness Institute’s Heart- Centered

 Today, we're going to talk about treating trauma by breaking through dissociation that is so common with traumatic events.

 Many traumatized individuals alternate between re-experiencing their trauma and being detached from, or even relatively unaware of the trauma and its effects.
-It can be very confusing, for the individual and for those
+It can be very confusing, for the individual and for those who interact

 “We don't deal well with death and dying in this culture," says Roland Griffiths, PhD, a professor of behavioral biology and neuroscience at the Johns Hopkins University School of Medicine.
 Being diagnosed with a potentially fatal disease often leads to a kind of chronic syndrome of anxiety, depression and emotional distress.

-Those final
+Those final days/weeks/months

 Are you among the many therapists who just expect your practice to decline over the holidays?
 Many therapists naturally expect cancellations during certain times of the year (Christmas, Valentines Day, Easter, Summer, etc.) and now just begin to plan for that!
-They try to normalize this with trite phrases such as, “Oh this is just what
+They try to normalize this with trite phrases such as, “Oh this is just what happens at this

 About this series: Over the next few weeks, we will be discussing the work of Carl Jung on this blog and the role his work plays into hypnotherapy.
 Today's post is about the way that complexes organize themselves into clusters, which become a way for children (and latet, adults) to view the world in a shallow, archetypal, manner.